NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Distant Cackle.md

 **Prerequisites** witch kholo heritage
 * * *
 It takes a very brave person to enter the laughter-haunted forest where you dwell.
-You can cast [[Ventriloquism|Ventriloquism]] once per day as a 1st-rank occult innate spell.
+You can cast [[Spells/Ventriloquism|Ventriloquism]] once per day as a 1st-rank occult innate spell.

 *Source: Pathfinder Player Core 2*
 *ORC*